Cornerstone-04/Cornerstone-04/README.md

 <!-- introduction -->

-Highly motivated entry-level front-end developer, known for excellent interpersonal skills and a strong aptitude for coding.
-Proficient in creating well-designed, testable, and efficient code, adhering to current best practices in web development.
-Demonstrates a talent for quickly learning new technologies, with a particular focus on modern frameworks like React, Vue, and Gatsby.
+Frontend Engineer with excellent interpersonal skills and strong coding aptitude.
+Proficient in creating well-designed, testable, and efficient code using modern frameworks.

 <!-- languages && tools -->